Commentary on the New Testament

 4 ...So he became as much superior to the angels as the name he has inherited is superior to theirs.

 Several passages in the New Testament speak of the exaltation of Jesus.
 This exaltation of the Son was preceded by a sinless life and a shameful death on the cross.
 This was followed by the resurrection of Jesus and his ascension to GOD.
 Only since the Son has sat down at the right hand of the Father is he superior to the angels of GOD.
-This is indicated by the words "become" (Old Greek: ginomai) and "inherited" (Old Greek: kleronomeo) in verse 4.
+This is indicated by the words become (Old Greek: ginomai) and inherited (Old Greek: kleronomeo) in verse 4.
 GOD is the creator of all angels.
 Therefore, He has always been superior to them.
 If Christ were GOD, He could not have been exalted, since there is no one higher than GOD.
-Nor does it say anywhere that Christ became what he was before after his resurrection.
+Nor does it say anywhere that Christ became what he was until after his resurrection.

-The word "begotten" (Old Greek: hupsoō) refers to a position or status that makes a person more important or respected than before.
+The word begotten (Old Greek: hupsoō) refers to a position or status that makes a person more important or respected than before.
 If Jesus only became better than the angels after his resurrection, he cannot be the eternal GOD.
 The claim of representatives of Christ's two-nature doctrine that the statement refers only to the human nature of the Son is also untenable.
 Because if Jesus had two natures and had discarded or hidden his divine nature when he became human, he would also be “GOD in the human body” after his resurrection.
 In this case too, it would be nonsensical to speak of an exaltation of the son.
 Instead, there should be talk of a “reinstatement” or “reincarnation” of the son.

-The word "name" (Old Greek: onoma) can mean the real name or the reputation or title of a person.
+The word name (Old Greek: onoma) can mean the real name or the reputation or title of a person.
 In this case it refers to the title given to Jesus by GOD as Lord/King/Judge.
-By making His servant Jesus Lord (Acts 2,36), GOD placed him above all men and angels and gave him authority over all creatures (Ephesians 1:20 f. / Philippians 2:9 / Hebrews 2,5-9) .
+By making His servant Jesus Lord (Acts 2,36), GOD placed him above all men and angels and gave him authority over all creatures (Ephesians 1,20 f. / Philippians 2,9 / Hebrews 2,5-9) .
 Jesus received this status from the Father only after His glorification.
 This glory was foretold in the Holy Scriptures about the Messiah (Psalm 110,1).

 5 For to which of the angels did GOD ever say, “You are my Son; today I have become your Father” (Psalm 2,7) Or again, “I will be his Father, and he will be my Son.”
 (2nd Samuel 7,14)